Cyber insurance too expensive for Medibank

-Medibank insists cyber insurance wouldn’t have helped it avoid a huge financial hit from the company’s major data breach.
+Medibank insists cyber insurance would not have helped it avoid a huge financial hit from the company’s major data breach.

 The company’s share market value plummeted about $1.75 billion on Wednesday in its first day of trading since revealing its customer database was hacked.

-The share plunge happened on the same day Medibank disclosed the hackers had access to details for all four million of the health insurer’s customers and an unknown number of former customers.
+The share plunge happened on the same day Medibank disclosed the hackers had access to details for all four million of its customers and an unknown number of former customers.

-Chief financial officer Mark Rogers said the company hadn’t taken out cyber insurance because it was too expensive.
+Chief financial officer Mark Rogers said the company had not taken out cyber insurance because it was too expensive.

-Deputy Prime Minister Richard Marles said he hoped the incident would force other companies to treat the threat of hacking more seriously.
+Deputy Prime Minister Richard Marles said he hoped the incident would force other companies to take the threat of hacking more seriously.

 “We’re working closely with Medibank to do everything we can to minimise the impact of it, but really this is a wake-up call for corporate Australia and for everyone who holds data,” he told Seven’s Sunrise program.